On-route place guide

 Time-to-spend guidance

 Most travelers should not try to split time evenly across the eastern Ohio pass.
-Ashtabula works best when its role stays clear inside the second bounded cluster.
+Ashtabula works best when its role stays clear inside the second compact stretch.

 What it pairs with

-Ashtabula pairs most naturally with Geneva as the western continuity town and with Conneaut when you want the Ohio segment to carry cleanly to the Pennsylvania line.
+Ashtabula pairs most naturally with Geneva as the western connector town and with Conneaut when you want the Ohio segment to carry cleanly to the Pennsylvania line.

 Practical notes